-This memorandum was prepared to review refinements to the access configuration for the proposed project, as presented in the Specific Plan.
-As further detailed below, the project approvals from March 10, 2015 and June 2, 2015 are anticipated to be rescinded by the Board of Supervisors and the project and Revised Environmental Impact Report reconsidered in response to a Court judgment.
-Since the 2015 consideration of the Specific Plan, the main vehicular access to the project site was refined to reduce the curving nature of the roadway.
-While the refined project access is intended to improve vehicular and emergency access to the site, the refinement also serves to minimize environmental impacts as compared to those detailed in the FEIR.
-The following analysis provides detailed information in support of the adequacy of the FEIR related to the modified access provided in the Specific Plan.
+Since the 2015 consideration of the Specific Plan, the main vehicular access to the project site washas been refined to reduce the curving nature of the roadway.
+While the refined project access is intended to improve vehicular and emergency access to the site, the refinement also serves to minimize environmental impacts as compared to those detailed in the FEIRREIR.
+The following analysis provides detailed information in support of the adequacy of the FEIRREIR related to the modified access provided in the Specific Plan.

 Public Resources Code Section 21166 and California Code of Regulations, Title 14, Section 15162, address the question of whether to prepare a supplemental EIR, subsequent EIR or no additional environmental documentation based on the decision of the lead agency when an approved project is modified.
-Under PRC Section 21166, the lead agency has discretion not to prepare a subsequent EIR if any "substantial evidence" supports the lead agency's decision. .
+PRC Section 21166 allows for lead agencies' decisions not to prepare subsequent EIRs if any "substantial evidence" supports such decisions based on the fact that lead agencies have already completed the full CEQA process in originally approving the project at issue.
+Such approval comes only with the completion and certification of environmental documents subject to rigorous standards, including ample opportunity for public review and input.

 The Esperanza Hills Final Environmental Impact Report (SCH No. 2012121071/PA 120037) was certified by the Orange County Board of Supervisors on March 10, 2015.
-The Draft EIR analyzed two primary access configurations and several alternative access configurations including project access via Stonehaven Drive with emergency-only access also via Stonehaven Drive (Option 1) and project access via Aspen Way with emergency only access via Stonehaven Drive (Option 2).
-The Final EIR, certified on March 10, 2015, analyzed a third access option (Option 2 - Modified Aspen Way) which proposed a full project access to Aspen Way connecting to San Antonio Road and a secondary access to Stonehaven Drive.
-Option 1 provides a primary access and a separate road for emergency purposes only, similar to Option 1 Modified.
+The Draft EIR (DEIR) analyzed two primary access configurations and several alternative access configurations including project access via Stonehaven Drive with emergency-only access also via Stonehaven Drive (Option 1) and project access via Aspen Way with emergency-only access via Stonehaven Drive (Option 2).
+The Final EIR, approvedFEIR, certified on March 10, 2015, analyzed a third access option (Option 2 - Modified Aspen Way), which proposed a full project access to Aspen Way connecting to San Antonio Road, and a secondary access to Stonehaven Drive.
+Option 1 provided a primary access and a separate road for emergency purposes only, similar to Option 1 Modified.
 All environmental impacts associated with each individual access configuration were fully disclosed and analyzed.
-All feasible mitigation measures were identified in the FEIR and the County adopted a Statement of Overriding Considerations for environmental impacts that could not be mitigated.
+All feasible mitigation measures were identified in the FEIR, and the County adopted a Statement of Overriding Considerations for environmental impacts that could not be mitigated.

-Following the County's certification of FEIR 616 on March 10, 2015 and the County's approval of the Esperanza Hills project on June 2, 2015, a Petition for Writ of Mandate was filed by Protect Our Homes and Hills et al on July 7, 2015, challenging the adequacy of the FEIR.
-Judge William Claster by the Statement of Decision dated July 22, 2016, in Orange County Superior Court Case No. 30-2015-00797300-CU-TT-CXC, found that "the EIR impermissibly defers mitigation of greenhouse gas (GHG) impacts and also arbitrarily limits the extent to which mitigation measures must be considered. . ." and that "the EIR is flawed insofar as it arbitrarily limits mitigation requirements to an additional 5% reduction in GHG emissions, fails to mandate analysis of all mitigation measures beyond the 5% level and does not require the adoption of all mitigation measures."
+Following the County's certification of FEIR 616 on March 10, 2015 and the County's approval of the Esperanza Hills project on June 2, 2015, a Petition for Writ of Mandate was filed by Protect Our Homes and Hills et al. on July 7, 2015, challenging the adequacy of the FEIR.
+A minute entry decision by on a variety of grounds.
+Judge William Claster, by the Statement of Decision dated June 24, 2016, in Orange County Superior Court Case No. 30-2015-00797300-CU-TT-CXC, found that virtually all of these arguments were "without merit."
+However, the Court found that "the EIR impermissibly defers mitigation of greenhouse gas (GHG) impacts and also arbitrarily limits the extent to which mitigation measures must be considered. . ." and that "the EIR is flawed insofar as it arbitrarily limits mitigation requirements to an additional 5% reduction in GHG emissions, fails to mandate analysis of all mitigation measures beyond the 5% level and does not require the adoption of all mitigation measures."

-The Court issued a judgment and writ on August 24, 2016, which ordered as follows:
+The Court issued a Judgment and Writ on August 24, 2016, which ordered as follows: